Michigan History Museum in Lansing Is Both Nostalgic and New

 If you’re a tip girl like I am this is most likely you’re most imporant portion of this article.
 I love all things tips!
 Bring them at me!
 If you have some that I’ve missed and want to share we’d love to hear them.

 - Snacks and Hydration: Arrive after a meal and bring snacks.
 This place is massive.
-If you’re goal is to make it through the entire building you’ll want to hydrate and make sure yours and your kids blood sugar doesn’t fall below to “hangry” mode.
+If your goal is to make it through the entire building you’ll want to hydrate and make sure yours and your kid’s blood sugar doesn’t fall below to “hangry” mode.
 All jokes aside, it’s been a huge help if I’m ready in this area while in the middle of the third floor of exhibits.
 If you forget, don’t worry!
 They have a snack area located in the front entrance across from the gift shop.

 - Go with the Flow: It has been a benefit to let the kids guide to what they are most interested in that day.
 This ends up being key because the stations they miss on one trip become a great “new” experience on their next trip to the History Center.
 The fun is never ending when they pick and choose what they’d like to learn about each time.
-Or, in my kids case, revisit the places they love so much like this picture of my youngest in the mine exhibit.
+Or, in my kid’s case, revisit the places they love so much like this picture of my youngest in the mine exhibit.

 - The Big Pine: Make a stop outside at the big pine tree.
 Trust me, it’s great.
 You’ll find access to this on level 2.

 - Volunteers: You’ll find there are helpful volunteers along the way.
 If you’ve never stopped to let them tell you information before I encourage you to try it.
-The information and extra information and history they share is ALWAYS insightful and fascinating.
+The information and extra information and history they share are ALWAYS insightful and fascinating.
 It ends up making our trips extra special when we engage with these helpers.

 - Go with a Friend: If you’ve read any of my other guides you’ll know this is a staple tip of mine.
 Adventures are better in a group most times.
 More hands mean more help – for everyone.